sookm/nft-preview-card-component-main/README.md

 ## *Overview*
 ### *The Challenge*

-Your users should be able to:
+Your users should be able to: <br>
- ✔ View the optimal layout depending on their device's screen size ✔ See hover states for interactive elements
+ ✔ View the optimal layout depending on their device's screen size <br>
+ ✔ See hover states for interactive elements

 * ***Desktop Design***